Jaguar XJS: Pre-HE (1975–1981)

 The XJ-S was introduced on 10 September 1975.
 The design and development had begun in the late 1960s by the code name of project XJ27, with an initial shape penned by Malcolm Sayer, but after his death in 1970 it was completed by the in-house Jaguar design team, headed by Doug Thorpe.
 The design was radical for the time, with long overhangs and the 'flying buttresses' that swept down the rear of the roofline.
 A common misconception of these design details is that they were a leftover from a potential mid-engine layout, with the black plastic vents behind the rear windows being functional to that design.
 While a mid-engine layout was considered, it never made it past initial brainstorming.
 The buttresses were always meant to be merely a styling feature that improved aerodynamics.

 Power came from the Jaguar V12 engine with a choice of a manual or an automatic transmission, but the manual was soon dropped as they were left over from V12 E Type production.
 V12 powered production automobiles were unusual at the time; Italian luxury sports car makers Lamborghini and Ferrari produced such models.
 The specifications of the XJ-S compared well with both Italian cars; it was able to accelerate to 60 mi/h in 7.6 seconds (automatic models) and had a top speed of 143 mi/h.
 The first series of XJ-S cars had a BorgWarner Model 12 transmission with a cast-iron case and a bolt-on bell-housing.
 In 1977, General Motors' Turbo-Hydramatic 400 transmissions were fitted.
 The TH400 transmission was an all-aluminium alloy case with an integrated non-detachable bell-housing.
 The XJ-S was originally supplied with Dunlop SP Super E205/70VR15 tyres on 6K alloy wheels; British police upgraded their Jaguars to a higher-performance 205/70VR15 Michelin XWX tyres.
 At the end of the 1970s Jaguar started to fit the 205/70VR15 Pirelli P5.
 The Pirelli P5 was the tyre that Jaguar had asked Pirelli to produce to improve their luxury cars.
 European and Canadian spec XJ-S models were fitted with two molded headlights, while models for the US (until 1992) were fitted with four round sealed beam lights due to legislation.
+Early XJ-S models featured the lower section of the boot lid and taillamp trim pieces being painted black, although this option would be phased out by 1978 in favor of body-colour paint and chrome trim respectively.